browser-use/awesome-prompts/README.md

 2. Extract post titles, meta descriptions, and main keywords used
 3. Note article lengths and content structure
 4. Identify gaps or opportunities for differentiation
+5. Show a detailed report of the blogs showing the title, meta description, main keywords used, article length, and content structure.

 ```